PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/BurmyHunter.md

 1. You have unlocked Braviary.
 2. You have unlocked the Fieldlands Heights waypoint.
 3. You are in Jubilife city standing in the position pictured below.
-4. **You have Pokemon selected and NOT items on the right bottom side**
+4. **You have Pokémon selected and NOT items on the right bottom side**
 5. Start the program in the game.

 <img src="images/BurmyHunter-1.png">